aleju/imgaug-doc/source/overview/geometric.rst

 .. figure:: ../../images/overview_of_augmenters/geometric/rot90_k_is_1.jpg
     :alt: Rot90 with k=1

+**Example.**
-Rotates all images by 90 or 270 degrees.
+Rotate all images by 90 or 270 degrees.
-Resizes all images afterwards to keep the size that they had before augmentation.
+Resize these images afterwards to keep the size that they had before augmentation.
 This may cause the images to look distorted. ::